Comedian (character): Before Watchmen

 In Before Watchmen: The Minutemen #1, additional details are revealed about the Comedian while material from the main story is somewhat retconned.
 It is revealed that the Comedian got his start as a costumed adventurer at the young age of sixteen and had a prior criminal record for assault.
 Unlike the rest of the costumed heroes of the Minutemen, he is shown to be driven by greed and an inherent love for violence.
 In particular, he assaults a bartender after breaking up a bar fight and steals liquor and money from the cash register.
 The issue also implies Blake may have been a victim of severe child abuse as he claims that a "caseworker" told him what he suffered was the cause of his violent outbursts, though Blake's status as an unreliable narrator makes the claim uncertain.

 Before Watchmen: Comedian #1 rewrites the character's back-story further.
-It is revealed that Blake was close personal friends with Robert F. Kennedy and John F. Kennedy as well as Jackie Kennedy.
-This contradicts the main Watchmen series, which cast Edward Blake as a close personal friend of Richard Nixon (for whom he had worked as an assassin).
+It is revealed that Blake was friends with Robert F. Kennedy and John F. Kennedy as well as Jackie Kennedy.
+This contradicts the main Watchmen series, which cast Edward Blake as a friend and employee of Richard Nixon.
 The mini-series reveals that Blake was responsible for the murder of Marilyn Monroe (ordered by Jackie Kennedy, behind her husband's back) as well as revealing that, despite strong innuendo from both Blake and Ozymandias, that he did not kill John Kennedy and was attempting to confront Moloch when he found the villain watching the live coverage of the assassination, including Kennedy's death, which caused the two foes to commiserate in their grief.
 It is implied that a former FBI agent with a resemblance to Blake may have been behind it.